emrecaliskan/matic-docs/docs/maintain/validate/faq/known-issues.md

 `debug.setHead` is the function that will allow your Bor to set the tip at a particular Block height.

 Once you run these commands, the output for this would be `null` .
 Null means good and it is intended.
 You can now start monitoring your logs for Bor again and see if it passes that block number.
-Ideally, it should.

 If in any case, none of these solutions work for you, please contact the Polygon Support team immediately.

-### 2. Error: Failed Sanity Checks
+### **2. Error: Failed Sanity Checks**

 **Description:**
 `Addressbook` warnings can be ignored without an issue most of the time.
 If your node is connected to sufficient number of peers these kind of errors can be ignored.
 Your `pex` is just trying to re-establish it's connections with peers already present in `addrbook.json`

-### 3. Issue: Bor synchronisation is slow
+### **3. Issue: Bor synchronisation is slow**

 **Description:**
 If Bor synchronisation is slow it could be due to either of the below reasons: